kailash-manasarovar/statement/docs/crimes/protagonists/domingo-et-al.md

 ## Domingo Lopez Cano

-- Domingo Lopez Cano was my piano teacher in [2014](../../timeline/early-years/2014.md).
+- Domingo Lopez Cano was my piano teacher in 2014.
 - I met him first at the [conservatory audition](../../timeline/early-years/2014.md#conservatory-audition).
-- Here he is in the summer of 2016, just after I left Dénia as I started to suffer from depression.
+- Here he is in the summer of 2016, just after I left Dénia as I started to suffer from severe depression.

 ![Domingo et al](../../content/images/domingo-target-mother-advertisement.jpg)